Leaf1121/.NETObfuscator/README.md

 It was developed for learning the dnlib library.

-# This project has been suspended
+# We will resume development soon.

 # Features
 Rename